mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Someone:** *[Unintelligible.]*

 **Katagiri Roshi:** Sure, that’s true.
-Sure.
 Change of your what?
 Your body.

 [...]

-Yes.
-You feel hungry, even though you are in a dark room where you cannot see the sun, where you cannot see anything, you cannot think anything, but you still feel time, because when you feel hungry, it’s time to have a meal, so-called lunch, dinner, et cetera.
+You feel hungry, even though you are in a dark room where you cannot see the sun, where you cannot see anything, you cannot think anything, but you still feel time because when you feel hungry, it’s time to have a meal, so-called lunch, dinner, et cetera.

 But that is the physical body.
 The physical body is just the physical body, you know, just working.
 But who knows you are hungry?

 **Someone:** You do.